wei19918/wei19918.github.io/content/post/tech-sharing/apscheduler-and-thread-management/index.md

 1. Use Celery or Redis Queue (RQ) to completely separate the job from the main program's scheduling.
 APScheduler is only responsible for scheduling, and execution is handed over to independent job managers or workers.
 Its additional benefit is that it supports **persistence**, and unfinished jobs can continue to execute after the main program is restarted.

+In fact, our backend which deals the upload file is using RQ.
+Maybe write about it in the future.

 ## Reference